vossisboss/pyconwagtail2024/README.md

 - [x] Add section where we load initial content via fixture to ensure people see the accessibility issues we want to demonstrate.
   - [x] Add note to earlier sections to make sure people don't change any of the names in the same code, or the fixture won't work.
+- [ ] Incorporate CSS and (some?)
+HTML into new project template that gets brought in with `wagtail start` in step 1
+  - [ ] Make a couple intentional accessibility errors along the lines of what Scott fixes in the Bakery Demo during his DjangoCon talk (but don't call attention to them in this README)
+- [ ] Add "Adding templates for your blog pages" section from previous tutorial's Step 4 for any HTML bits we didn't include in the project template
 - [ ] End this step by viewing the frontend with our imported content
-- [ ] Add "Adding templates for your blog pages" section from previous tutorial's Step 4
-  - [ ] Make a couple intentional accessibility errors along the lines of what Scott fixes in the Bakery Demo during his DjangoCon talk (but don't call attention to them in this README)
-- [ ] Add some basic styling to myblog.css that attendees can paste in
-- [ ] Configure Wagtail's accessibility checker to show more errors